cyrilbur-ibm/mboxbridge/README.md

 ## Sequence
 Unique message sequence number to be allocated by the host at the start of a command/response pair.
-The BMC must ensure the responses to a particular message contain the same sequence number than was in the request from the host.
+The BMC must ensure the responses to a particular message contain the same sequence number that was in the request from the host.

 ## Responses